slashrelativepath/relativepath-cycle-12/README.md

 `$SHELL setup-local-darwin.sh`

-On Windows in as an administrator run:
+On Windows as an administrator run:

 `powershell -executionpolicy bypass -File .\setup-local-windows.ps1`